 The weather in China, Lhasa, Nepal and Bhutan will mainly be warm so light cotton clothing is recommended.
 In Gyangtse, Shigatse and Everest Base Camp the layer system of clothing, together with a good windproof jacket, will suffice.
 A hat, sun screen and good comfortable walking shoes will be necessary.

 If I wanted to stop in Singapore and Bangkok either on the way or on the return would it be possible?

 Stops can be made both on the outbound in Singapore and the return in Bangkok.

-Are the visas difficult to obtain?
+Is the visa for Bhutan difficult to obtain?

 A lot of companies have many expensive optional extras on their tours.
 Do you?

 We don’t believe in a lot of expensive ‘optional tours’.
 Our itineraries are designed to make the best possible use of time and to include all the must-see sights, plus additional surprises.
 Therefore, practically everything is included in the tour cost.